 - The Stillwater District has a rich mining history for PGEs, Ni, Cu, Cr, and other commodities

-- The project features an extensive database –– including almost 12,000 m of core –– to which Stillwater Critical Minerals is applying modern geological models developed in South Africa at Ivanhoe’s Platreef and Anglo American’s Mogalakwena mines
+- Stillwater West features an extensive database –– including almost 12,000 meters of historical core –– to which Stillwater Critical Minerals is applying modern geological models developed in South Africa at Ivanhoe’s Platreef and Anglo American’s Mogalakwena mines

 - Existing road access and power infrastructure with three operating mines